gandhali-code/AR-ObjectRecognition-CNN-Tensorflow/README.md

 **Augmented Reality (AR) Object Recognition for Retail Description**

-Perform multi-class classification on product images, with a potential for AR integration.
+Performed multi-class classification on product images, with a potential for AR integration.